oldweeb/SomniaTransactionFarmer/README.md

 A simple automation script to interact with the **Somnia testnet**, allowing for:
 - Sending STT to random addresses
-- Performing PING/PONG token swaps (Currently unavailable)
+- Performing PING/PONG token swaps
+- Performing QuickSwap token swaps between STT, WSTT, and USDC

 ---